-Background As usual, no holiday feels short except when it almost ends.
+As usual, no holiday feels short except when it almost ends.
 Since my holiday was going to come to an end soon, I am returning to Singapore to further pursue my study.
 Since one of my sisters would be going to go to Jakarta in a few days, I then took the door to door transport from my home to the airport.

 SFML request.
-Most special meal options are only available on international flights, but even on this short flight such options were available.
+Most special meal options are only available on international flights, but even on this rather short flight such options were available.

-More uniform bags and uniformed umrah participants.
+Even more uniform bags and uniformed umrah participants.

-After spending a few moments there, it's time to proceed to the check-in counter to check my luggage and retrieve my boarding pass.
+After spending a few moments there, it was time to proceed to the check-in counter to check my luggage and retrieve my boarding pass.
 This time, the agent asked if I am a student in Singapore, which I answered with a yes.
-On the previous SUB - SIN flight by Garuda on July 2015, the agent asked for my return ticket instead, for which I answered, Students Pass, referring to the long term visit pass issued by Singapore's immigration agency (ICA).
+On the previous SUB - SIN flight by Garuda on July 2015, the agent asked for my return ticket instead, for which I answered, "Students Pass", referring to one of the long term visit passes issued by Singapore's immigration agency.
 On both occasion I was let through without flashing my green pass.

 Going one floor above the check-in counters, I encountered some new stores there, including Chatime.

-Queue to security
+Queue to security.

-After passing through immigration, I had a look at the duty free offerings, which was paltry at best.
-One thing I found amusing on their champagne offering: they had Roederer Cristal on stock, but no sign of even Moet or Veuve, which were supposedly more popular.
-On the other hand, Changi's DFS stores sported a respectable offering of other choices.
+After passing through immigration, I had a look at the duty free offerings, which was paltry at best compared with Changi's DFS stores which sported a more respectable offering.

 Royal Brunei A320 (V8-RBU) heading to Bandar Seri Begawan.
-Somehow the plane looks small, even though it's an A320.

-Cathay Pacific A330-300 (B-HLN) going back home.
+Cathay Pacific A330-300 (B-HLN) returning home.